You can find the Intel® Boxed Processor technical information on the Intel Product Page.

 The Intel® Processor Diagnostic Tool can help you find out if your processor is defective.

 What should I do before contacting Intel regarding my warranty exchange?

-- Verify that your processor is a boxed processor with a three-year warranty using the fan heatsink markings.
+- Verify that your processor is a boxed processor using the processor & fan heat-sink markings.

 - Perform the necessary troubleshooting steps to correctly identify the processor as the failing part:

 - Try a known good processor that is compatible with your desktop board in your system.